nduartech/obsidian-github-discussions/README.md

 Thanks to all contributors and the Obsidian community for feedback and support.

 This plugin is designed to work in conjunction with [github-discussions-blog-loader](https://github.com/mattbrailsford/github-discussions-blog-loader), an Astro content loader that lets you publish Github Discussion posts to your website!
 Together, these tools form a complete workflow: write in Obsidian, sync to Github Discussions, and publish to your Astro-powered website.
+NOTE: Image uploading was a feature I could not quite get to work, so to add images to your articles you may have to do that step in Github Discussions.
+That said, once you do, you can pull the articles down to Obsidian.